ETOSPHERES-Labs/etopay-sdk/sdk/README.md

-# Cryptpay SDK
+# Cawaena SDK

-The cryptpay SDK provides the logic for interacting with the cryptpay backend correctly.
-The SDK was planned to help developers with a quicker, safer and easier on-boarding in the web3 world, while using the cryptpay infrastructure to support various use-cases.
+The Cawaena SDK provides the logic for interacting with the Cawaena backend correctly.
+The SDK was planned to help developers with a quicker, safer and easier on-boarding in the web3 world, while using the Cawaena infrastructure to support various use-cases.

 The SDK is divided in various modules which come together to ensure an easy and safe way to incorporate the SDK in the application.